Description

 AveDuration:

-• The average days under water over 5 years of WisdomTree International Hedged Quality Dividend Growth Fund is 75 days, which is smaller, thus better compared to the benchmark SPY (119 days) in the same period.
+• The average time in days below previous high water mark over 5 years of WisdomTree International Hedged Quality Dividend Growth Fund is 75 days, which is lower, thus better compared to the benchmark SPY (119 days) in the same period.

 Performance (YTD)